by bus (take LC07 from Yüzüncü Yıl Street and drive to the Aquarium, do interchange for Phaselis minibus at bus station)

 Now, Phaselis is a place of historical interest.
 There 3 harbors, a wide ancient street, the Hadrian Waterway Gate, ruins of shops, a Roman bath, agoras and theatres, some of them are date back to 2 BC.

 Working hours: 08:00-18:00 How to go:

-by bus-go to Otogar with tram from İsmetpaşa station on Işıklar, then take bus which goes to Manavgat, do interchange for Beşkonak – Köprülü Kanyon bus on Beşkonak intersection ;
+by bus-go to Otogar by tram from İsmetpaşa station on Işıklar, then take the bus which goes to Manavgat, do interchange for Beşkonak – Köprülü Kanyon bus on Beşkonak intersection ;

 How long does it take: around 2 hours